mvcds/my-library/carreer/development/programming/security/Distributed Access Management Patterns.md

 ![[damp-2.png]]

-To prevent this, each service should be responsible for its own token verification.
+To prevent this, each service should be responsible for its own [[Security Token Lifecycle|token verification]].

 ![[damp-3.png]]